nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 Request
 -------

-In case of request, the value of Status field denotes requested operation.
+In the case of a request, the value of Status field denotes a requested operation.
 The request operations can be grouped as follows:

 Generic operations